bepaald/signalbackup-tools/README.md

 - `--exportdesktoptxt [OUTPUTDIR]` Export the Signal Desktop database to plain text.
 Works as the above function, except the internal Android backup is [exported to TXT](#export-to-txt) instead.
 - `--desktopkey [HEXSTRING]` This is a modifying option for all desktop functions.
 Manually set the cipher key to use for decrypting the Signal Desktop database (see above note).
 - `--showdesktopkey` Shows the key used to decrypt the Signal Desktop database.

+> [!NOTE] While this program will compile and work with almost any version of SQLite3, these features require that the SQLite3 version used is not too far behind the one used by the Signal Desktop client.
+Older versions will may not be able to read Signal Desktop's database.
+For example, the version available in Ubuntu is regularly too old to read Signal Desktop's database.
+For Ubuntu(-like) distributions a PPA exists with a more up-to-date version [here](https://launchpad.net/~linuxgndu/+archive/ubuntu/sqlitebrowser) (disclaimer: I am not affiliated with this PPA, and never used it).

 **<span id="various">Various</span>**